GamyingOnline/yt-yapper/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request with your changes.
-Ensure your code adheres to the existing style and includes appropriate tests.
+Ensure your code adheres to the existing style.

 ## License